A Gentle Way forward for women navigating grief and

 Hi, I'm Christina

-What Reclaim and Rise Offers You
+What Rise and Reclaim Offers You

-Reclaim and Rise is a free, supportive bundle created for women navigating grief who want calm guidance rather than pressure.
+Rise and Reclaim is a free, supportive bundle created for women navigating grief who want calm guidance rather than pressure.
 Inside, you will find expanded sections with actionable tools and practices, interactive journaling prompts woven throughout the experience, month-by-month navigation guidance to help you orient over time, practical boundary-setting frameworks to protect your emotional energy, professional support guidance so you know when and how to ask for help, a personalized toolkit creation section you can return to whenever you need grounding, additional resources and thoughtful next steps, and a calming guided meditation designed to help your nervous system settle when everything feels like too much.

 This is not about fixing you.
 It is about supporting you.